dennisinteractive/drupal_console_commands/Development-workflow-drupal-console.md

 ```

 ### 1. Start the site from a template
-I tried to use site:new out of the box but the project template is hard coded as **drupal-composer/drupal-project**.
+I tried to use site:new out of the box but the project template was hard coded as **drupal-composer/drupal-project**.
 Then I started using our patched version of [*site:new*](https://github.com/dennisinteractive/drupal_console_commands/blob/gh-pages/Extending-drupal-console.md#cmd-site-new) but with [ChainRegister](https://github.com/dennisinteractive/drupal_console_commands/blob/gh-pages/Extending-drupal-console.md#how-it-works) I can create new sites using chain command: *chain:site:new*.

 `drupal chain:site:new`